Probing Axion-like Particles via CMB Polarization: Sensitivity of the CMB observation

-where the stochastic nature of $\delta\phi_\mathrm{obs}$ blurs a simple prediction.
-However, if $\bar\alpha$ is not observed well below the above expected value, we can constrain the ALP mass, $m\gg H_0$, because the ALP has to already oscillate so that $\delta\phi_\mathrm{obs}$ sufficiently decays by today.
+However, if $\bar\alpha$ is not observed well below the above expected value, we can constrain the ALP mass, $m\gg H_0$, because the ALP must oscillate by the present time to attenuate the contribution from $\delta\phi_\mathrm{obs}$.
 At the same time, we obtain the upper bound on $\Omega_\phi$, by equating Eq.~\eqref{gDphi_heavy} to Eq.~\eqref{eq_LSS sensitivity},